 In the roofing industry mother, nature is the primary cause of damaged roofs.
-In the north, most shingles are damaged by snow and sleet.
-In the mid-west roofing systems are damaged by high winds.
-The southern regions of the US, the heat is the primary factor of damaged shingles.
+Most roofing shingles are damaged by snow and sleet in the north.
+But in the mid-west roofing systems mostly get damaged by high winds.
+The southern regions of the US, the heat is the primary factor in damaged shingles.
 In Charlotte NC, the wind affects the shingles by tearing them off, folding them on the tops and causing fragile granules on the shingle.

 The tearing of the shingle is the most obvious detection of wind damage.
 Every shingle that is manufactured has a tolerated wind speed that it can withstand.
 The rating goes as follows:

 Class D shingles – rated to 90 mph;

 Class G shingles – rated to 120 mph; and